2012 CONCACAF Women's U-17 Championship

 The 2012 CONCACAF Under-17 Women's Championship was the third edition of the U-17 women's championship in football for the CONCACAF region.
-It was held in Guatemala City from May 2 to 12.
+It was held in Guatemala City from May 2 to 12 in 2012.

 The three best-placed teams qualified for the 2012 FIFA U-17 Women's World Cup held in Azerbaijan.
-Canada were the defending champions from 2010.
 All matches were played on artificial turf at the Estadio Cementos Progreso.

 Qualified teams

 The qualification process for the 2012 tournament started on 14 August 2011.

 Squads

 Group stage

 All times are local (UTC−06:00).